 This is the most crucial step in keeping your kidneys healthy.
 At a minimum, doctors recommend drinking 7-8 glasses of water every day.
 Make sure to drink more after arduous exercise or if you live in dry climatic conditions.

 Lower Your Phosphorus Intake

-When kidneys don’t work well, phosphorus builds up in the body, causing potentially grave health conditions, such as heart and bone disorders, as well as hardening of tissues.
+When kidneys don’t work well, phosphorus builds up in the body, causing potentially grave health conditions, such as heart and bone disorders, as well as hardening of the tissues.

 Phosphorous is found in the majority of foodstuff, but carbonated soft drinks and processed foods are especially high in phosphorus.
 You only need 800 mg to 1,200 mg of phosphorus each day.
 Higher amounts are flushed out from the body by healthy kidneys.